 And so much more.
 Where to even begin with this thing.

 I’m not sure what to believe, but I have to admit O’Neill’s got the receipts to back up a lot that he alleges happened, or mysteriously went missing, or was lied about.
 But as many oddities as this highlights and questions as it raises, they mostly all eventually dead-end.
 Which, you could argue, of course they would because people carefully, thoroughly made sure of it.
 I do love a good all-the-way-to-the-top story, and this is certainly that.
 But it leaves you with a lot that’s shocking and strange and ultimately inexplicable.

 It’s surprisingly readable despite how much ground it covers, how many people are interviewed, narratives crisscrossed every which way, and so on.
-Maybe that’s the two-person authorship that eventually led to such thorough organization despite what could be an utter us.
+Maybe that’s the two-person authorship that eventually led to such thorough organization.
 It’s entirely compelling, almost too much so — it’s easy to get caught up in.
 But sometimes you need that — this was immersively distracting during an objectively terrible summer.
 So it’s a good one to get lost in when you need to be lost.